qq831799/developer-zone/docs/Implement Features/Alerts.md

 The **Alerts** feature enables you to configure alert thresholds for the plugin to trigger alert messages to Allxon Portal.
 Then the Portal can send the alert message to you via email, Webhook, LINE, etc., depending on the notification channel setting on the Portal.

 Similar to creating other cards, you need to send `v2/notifyPluginUpdate` to initialize the **Alert Settings** card.
-Once the initialization is completed, the plugin receives `v2/notifyPluginAlarmUpdate`.
+When **Alert Setting** is changed on Allxon Portal, the plugin would receives `v2/notifyPluginAlarmUpdate`.
 With such configuration, whenever the alert threshold is reached, the plugin triggers `v2/notifyPluginAlert` to the Portal.

 ## Tutorials
 Let's look at an example of creating Alerts: